-- 7. Upstream \rightarrow Data \rightarrow Harmful data filtration - Definition: If data is filtered to remove harmful content, is there a description of the associ ated filter? - Notes: Such harmful content might relate to violence or child sexual abuse material.
-We will award this point if the developer reports that it does not perform any harmful data filtration. - References: Documenting Large Webtext Corpora: A Case Study on the Colossal Clean Crawled Corpus, A Pretrainer's Guide to Training Data: Measuring the Effects of Data Age, Domain Coverage, Quality, Toxicity - yes Data filtration is done, and to ensure minimal risks, we rely on internet datasets created through open code, and that have been extensively used instead of doing everything in house. - 8.
-Upstream \rightarrow Data \rightarrow Copyrighted data - Definition: For all data used in building the model, is the associated copyright status dis closed? - Notes: To receive this point, the copyright status (e.g. copyrighted, public domain) must relate to some decomposition of the data.
-We will award this point if there is some meaningful decomposition of the data, even if the decomposition is insufficient to receive the Data Creators point or if the disclosure is not comprehensive relative to legal copyright standards. - References: Addressing "Documentation Debt" in Machine Learning Research: A

-Retro spective Datasheet for BookCorpus, Machine Learning and Artificial Intelligence: Legal Concepts
+- Definition: Are any steps the developer takes to augment its data sources disclosed? - Notes: Such steps might include augmenting data sources with synthetic data.
+We will award this point if the developer reports that it does not take any steps to augment its data. - References: Datasheets for Datasets, Towards Accountability for Machine Learning Datasets: Practices from Software Engineering and Infrastructure - 7.
+Upstream \rightarrow Data \rightarrow Harmful data filtration - Definition: If data is filtered to remove harmful content, is there a description of the associated filter? - Notes: Such harmful content might relate to violence or child sexual abuse material.
+We will award this point if the developer reports that it does not perform any harmful data filtration. - References: Documenting Large Webtext Corpora: A Case Study on the Colossal Clean Crawled Corpus, A Pretrainer's Guide to Training Data: Measuring the Effects of Data Age, Domain Coverage, Quality, Toxicity - 8.
+Upstream \rightarrow Data \rightarrow Copyrighted data - Definition: For all data used in building the model, is the associated copyright status disclosed? - Notes: To receive this point, the copyright status (e.g. copyrighted, public domain) must relate to some decomposition of the data.
+We will award this point if there is some meaningful decomposition of the data, even if the decomposition is insufficient to receive the Data Creators point or if the disclosure is not comprehensive relative to legal copyright standards. - References: Addressing "Documentation Debt" in Machine Learning Research: A Retrospective Datasheet for BookCorpus, Machine Learning and Artificial Intelligence: Legal Concepts